 After writing a sector erase command sequence, the system may read DQ3 to determine whether or not an erase operation has begun.
 (The sector erase timer does not apply to the chip erase command.)
-If additional sectors are selected for erasure, the entire time-out also applies after each additional sector erase command.
+If additional sectors are selected for erasure, the entire timeout also applies after each additional sector erase command.
 When the time-out is complete, DQ3 switches from "0" to "1."
-If the time between additional sector erase commands from the system can be assumed to be less than 50 $\mu$ s, the system need not monitor DQ3.
+The system may ignore DQ3 if the system can guarantee that the time between additional sector erase commands will always be less than $50~\mu s$ .
 See also the "Sector Erase Command Sequence" section.